 ANSEL ADAMS [ Landscape ]

 WHY: The works of Sebastiao Saldago had prompted me to re-learn the works of Ansel Adams, whom I regard as one of the masters of early landscape photography.
 His dedication and experiences in capturing the landscape has left me captivated and wanting to understand what makes his images work.
 As I had first started with the love for landscape photography; his idea of pre-visualisation and his preference of black and white images had me re-look at my own practices in photography.

 WHY?
 Oliviero Toscani was a photographer I came across while reading a book by Liz Wells.
 Learning the case of Benetton had me realized how much impact an image could make in the commercial advertising world and to what extent an image becomes unacceptable and controversial.
 From this case I admire Toscani for his daring concepts, challenging the limits of photography in the commercial world by employing thought-provocative imagery.

 SERGE RAMELLI [ Landscape ]

 WHY?
 Serge Ramelli is a French photographer well known for his vivid landscape post-processing and Lightroom tutorials.
 He uses video podcasts to share his photographic workflow and digital editing techniques.
-What I like about his style was his cinematic approach in his photography and the way he embraces technology to dramatize his landscape images.
+What I like about his style was his cinematic approach to his photography and the way he embraces technology to dramatize his landscape images.

 AARON NACE [ Conceptual ]

 WHY?
 I would think Aaron Nace as a conceptual photographer who inspires the next generation of creative individuals with his vast knowledge of various photography and photo manipulation techniques.
 I have learnt a lot from his way of conceptualizing an image and his approach in using technology to realize his concepts, often meticulous in planning stages.
-The advices of his photo analysis he gives to the community, usually room for improvement.
+The advice of his photo analysis he gives to the community, usually room for improvement.